DomResc/docker-backup-tools/README.md

    - Creates compressed archive of volume data with specified compression level
    - Performs fast verification of backup integrity
    - Records backup statistics (size, duration, etc.)
-   - Restarts containers for this volume immediately
-7. Then processes priority volumes (those used by critical containers):
+8. Then processes priority volumes (those used by critical containers)
-   - Follows the same backup procedure as regular volumes
-   - Ensures critical infrastructure containers are down for minimal time
+9. Restarts all affected containers after all volume backups are complete
-8. Provides a summary of successful and failed backups
+10. Provides a summary of successful and failed backups
-9. Cleans up old backups according to retention policy
+11. Cleans up old backups according to retention policy

 ### Restore Process

 1. Verifies prerequisites (Docker access, permissions, disk space)
 2. Shows list of available backup dates (or uses specified date with `-b` option)
 3. Shows list of volumes available in the selected backup
+4. Creates a single Alpine container with pigz installed for all decompression operations
-4. Verifies backup integrity and content before restoration
+5. Verifies backup integrity and content before restoration
-5. Creates a temporary volume to test the backup restoration first
+6. Creates a temporary volume to test the backup restoration first
-6. Identifies and stops only running containers that use the volume
+7. Identifies and stops only running containers that use the volume
-7. Clears the target volume to ensure clean state
+8. Clears the target volume to ensure clean state
-8. Performs data restoration with detailed progress indication
+9. Performs data restoration with detailed progress indication
-9. Verifies restored data with file count checks
+10. Verifies restored data with file count checks
-10. Restarts containers that were previously running
+11. Restarts containers that were previously running
-11. Removes the temporary test volume if successful
+12. Removes the temporary test volume if successful

 ### Cleanup Process

 1. Verifies Docker access permissions
+2. Displays current Docker system usage statistics
-2. Based on specified options, performs targeted cleanup:
+3. Based on specified options, performs targeted cleanup:
    - For unused volumes: Identifies and removes volumes not attached to any containers
    - For temporary volumes: Removes restore-temporary volumes (starting with "temp*restore*")
    - For dangling images: Removes images without tags that are not being used
    - For stopped containers: Removes containers in "exited" state
    - For unused networks: Removes custom networks not used by any containers
    - For builder cache: Cleans up Docker's build cache
-3. Provides detailed outputs and logs of all operations
+4. Provides detailed outputs and logs of all operations
-4. Can perform a "dry run" to show what would be removed without making changes
+5. Can perform a "dry run" to show what would be removed without making changes
-5. Can run a complete system prune for thorough cleanup
+6. Can run a complete system prune for thorough cleanup

 ## Performance Optimizations

+- **Single Container Reuse**: Uses a single Alpine container for all backup/restore operations
 - **Parallel Volume Processing**: Process multiple volumes simultaneously with the `--jobs` option
 - **Memory-Aware Execution**: Automatically adjusts parallelism based on available system memory
 - **Fast Integrity Verification**: Optimized backup verification that doesn't require full decompression
 - **Metadata Caching**: Reduces Docker API calls by caching container and volume information
 - **Efficient Container Management**: Safely stops and restarts only the containers that need it
 - **Optimized Compression**: Uses pigz (parallel gzip) for multi-threaded compression
+- **Delayed Container Restart**: Restarts containers only after all volumes are processed

 ## Best Practices